-June 23, 2008 — I crossed the fuzzy gray thing that passes for a border between the U.S. and Canada for one reason only, to see Her Majesty the Queen...Alien.
-I wish I had a more dramatic punctuation mark than a mere ellipses for that.
-But you read right, Canadians might have Queen Elizabeth II on their coins, but they are currently playing host to a much more notable (and I assume fanged) queen, who is holding court at the Montreal Science Center in Montreal, Quebec.
+June 23, 2008 — I crossed the fuzzy gray thing that passes for a border between the U.S. and Canada for one reason only: to see Her Majesty the Queen...Alien.
+That's right.
+Canadians might have Queen Elizabeth II on their coins, but they are currently playing host to a much more notable (and I assume fanged) queen, who is holding court at the Montreal Science Center in Quebec.

-Now, individually, the words alien and queen are generic enough to not really stick out either on a page or in a conversation.
-However, 22 years ago director James Cameron put them together to dub one of the most impressive and terrifying creature creations in science fiction cinema history and the centerpiece of his film Aliens...speaking of generic names.
+Individually, the words alien and queen are generic enough to not really stick out either on page or in conversation.
+However, 22 years ago, director James Cameron put them together to dub one of the most impressive and terrifying creature creations in science fiction cinema history and the centerpiece of his film Aliens...speaking of generic names.

 So what’s a girl like that doing in a place like that?
-Well, this R-rated creature that our parents wouldn’t let us see in theaters because it would corrupt our innocence and give us nightmares is now part of a child-friendly educational science exhibit.
+Well, this R-rated creature that our parents wouldn’t let us see in theaters is now part of a child-friendly educational science exhibit.
 It’s called “The Science of Aliens,” and it’s touring the world for the purpose of exploring the theoretical science behind the possibility of extraterrestrial life.
 Or because it’s just a cool thing to do and could probably bring in solid cash.
-They had me at the concept on that one, but add some science fiction pop culture to the idea, and the bait is set.
-And I, of course, took it.
-But then, I’d fall for beef jerky placed under a cardboard box propped up by a stick tied to a string.
+They had me at the concept on this one, but add some science fiction pop culture to the idea, and the bait is set.
 Overall, though, I just wanted an audience with the Queen...Alien.
 I’ll stop doing that.

 And there she was.
 Moet et Chandon in a pretty cabinet and perfume naturally from Paris.

-In a move that saved me from running frantically through the exhibit and thereby missing most of it, the exhibit creators displayed the Alien Queen right at the entrance so that it’s the first thing you pass.
-Except that you’re not going to want to pass it; you’re going to want to set up camp right there on the floor and offer pagan sacrifices to it.
+In a move that saved me from running frantically through the exhibit and missing most of it, the exhibit creators displayed the Alien Queen right at the entrance so that it’s the first thing we passed.
+Except that we didn't want to pass it.
+We wanted to set up camp right there on the floor and offer pagan sacrifices to it.

-But don’t let me kill the drama (until the next paragraph, at least).
-Standing there in front of that monster made me feel a lot like I imagine Ripley must have in the scene where she first sees Madame Xenomorph, minus the giant, transparent ovipositor, which is a word I’d never thought I’d ever have to type, and the impending sense of danger of being ripped apart like stale taffy (or a milk-filled Lance Henriksen).
+But don’t let me kill the drama.
+Standing there in front of that monster made me feel a lot like I imagine Ripley must have in the scene where she first sees Madame Xenomorph, minus the giant, transparent ovipositor, and the impending sense of being ripped apart like stale taffy (or a milk-filled Lance Henriksen).

 On top of all that strangeness, many of the exhibits in these display cases were toys.
-Yup, toys.
 And not rare vintage toys, but toys like I’ve seen recently in Toys “R” Us...um, buying my nephew a birthday present.
 These toys included action figures, stuffed animals, and a Halloween mask.
-At least the mask was of the Predator, though, an actual fictional alien.
-And the fact that I had to stoop to an oxymoron like “actual fictional” should show you the lengths I have to go to in order to articulate my level of bewilderment.
-Then again, maybe I’m being too hard on this facet of the exhibit.
-Maybe our licensed merchandise has gotten to the level of museum quality.
-Good for us.
+At least the mask was of the Predator, though, which fit the theme.

 But that ends the popular culture bait, um, bit.
 Next is the interactive science part that Science Centers love and that is still worth going through because you paid a lot of money to get in.

-After passing an artwork consisting of a fiberglass glob of flesh (not as cool as it sounds, unfortunately) that’s supposed to illustrate how easily normal things can feel alien to us, you arrive at a couple of interactive exhibits detailing possible alien environments and the ways we might come in contact with them.
-I remember giant planets hanging from the ceiling, some satellite probe replicas, and other space-type items, but all of my attention was drawn to a series of transparent jars displayed on this way cool exhibit case made of branching tubular columns.
+After passing an artwork consisting of a fiberglass glob of flesh (not as cool as it sounds, unfortunately) that is supposed to illustrate how easily normal things can feel alien to us, we arrived at a couple of interactive exhibits detailing possible alien environments and the ways we might come in contact with them.
+I remember giant planets hanging from the ceiling, satellite probe replicas, and other space-type items.
+But all of my attention was drawn to a series of transparent jars displayed on a cool exhibit case of branching tubular columns.

 *The recent loss of Stan Winston is a void I can only understate, so I won't.
 I’m just going to pop Pumpkinhead into my DVD player and be sad.